sharathcx/sharathcx/README.md

 - **Achievements:** Won 3rd Prize ($1000) in HackOnBlocks (Track: Best MVP of Polygon Cardano).
 - **Technologies:** Alephium, Python, Machine Learning, NFTs.

+### **Deploy.ai**
+A platform designed to simplify the deployment of machine learning models, making it easier for developers and researchers to operationalize their AI solutions.
+- **Features:** Model packaging, cloud integration, and REST API generation for seamless deployment.
+- **Technologies:** FastAPI, Docker, Python.

 ### **Fam.ai**
 A competition-winning project that integrates AI to improve familial support systems through predictive analysis and personalization.
 - **Achievements:** Runner-up in a competitive hackathon.